UjeNeTORT/lfu_cache/README.md

-# arc_cache
+# LFU cache
+---
+## Overview
-Adaptive Replacement Cache is an algorithm with better performance than LRU
+Least Frequently Used cache is an algorithm with better performance than LRU

+## Installation and usage

+## Notes